 The interrupted sleep pattern and consequent insomnia caused by obstructive sleep apnoea can lead to the development of feelings of anxiety.
 And the issue doesn't end here—it is a well-known fact that a person suffering from anxiety often has trouble falling asleep.

 The sleep deprivation caused by the combination of these two conditions can, in turn, lead to more severe consequences, including anxiety disorders and severe depression.
-While these problems are treatable, research has found that obstructive sleep apnea can interfere with the treatment for depression, making it far less effective than usual, if at all.
+Some research suggests untreated OSA can interfere with depression outcomes, which is why screening for sleep apnea is sometimes considered when symptoms persist.

 A Decline in Cognitive Abilities